Dictyostelium discoideum: Lab cultivation

-This organism's ability to be easily cultivated in the laboratory adds to its appeal as a model organism.
+This organism's ability to be easily isolated and cultivated in the laboratory adds to its appeal as a model organism.
 While D. discoideum can be grown in liquid culture, it is usually grown in Petri dishes containing nutrient agar and the surfaces are kept moist.
 The cultures grow best at 22–24 °C (room temperature).
-D. discoideum feed primarily on E. coli, which is adequate for all stages of the lifecycle.
+D. discoideum feed primarily on E. coli, which is adequate for all stages of the life cycle.
 When the food supply is diminished, the myxamoebae aggregate to form pseudoplasmodia.
-Soon, the dish is covered with various stages of the lifecycle.
+Soon, the dish is covered with various stages of the life cycle.
 Checking the dish often allows for detailed observations of development.
 The cells can be harvested at any stage of development and grown quickly.

 While cultivating D. discoideum in a laboratory, it is important to take into account its behavioral responses.
 For example, it has an affinity toward light, higher temperatures, high humidity, low ionic concentrations, and the acidic side of the pH gradient.
 Experiments are often done to see how manipulations of these parameters hinder, stop, or accelerate development.
 Variations of these parameters can alter the rate and viability of culture growth.
 Also, the fruiting bodies, being that this is the tallest stage of development, are very responsive to air currents and physical stimuli.
 It is unknown if there is a stimulus involved with spore release.